Wrinkly Face Provincial Park

 Wrinkly Face Provincial Park is a provincial park 16 kilometres north of Winfield in British Columbia, Canada.
+Access to the park is limited, and there are no motorized vehicles allowed inside its boundaries.
+The name of the park, Wrinkly Face, refers to the appearance of the basalt cliffs that are located in it.

 History

-The park was established on May 20, 2004.
+Wrinkly Face Park was established on May 20, 2004.
+It was established to protect its meadows, which are sensitive and unique in their makeup, along with the Douglas fir trees.

+For thousands of years, the area in and around Wrinkly Face has been home to the Syilx First Nations.

 Geography

 The park is 43 hectares in size.
 It encompasses a southern-facing cliff along with a series of dry meadows above the cliff and wetter meadows below.
+These meadows are exceptionally fragile.
 The cliff edge provides views of Okanagan Lake and the land toward Kelowna.
 The High Rim Trail passes through the park along the upper edge of the cliff.